HKIUD Urban Design Conference 2025

 Keynote Speech 9

-Topic:Wellbeing-Based Urban Design and Management
+Topic: Wellbeing-Based Urban Design and Management

 Prof. Takehiko NAGUMO

-Professor at Keio University and Kyoto University
+Professor of Keio University and Kyoto University

 Representative Director at Smart City Institute, Japan